lylin17/safety/README.md

 <pre><code>pip install -r requirements.txt</code></pre>

-2. Download preprocess.csv, model.h5 and model_full.h5 from XXXX and put it in this repository folder
+2. Download preprocess.csv from XXXX and put it in this repository folder
 3. Place the 11 raw csv files provided for the challenge (10 feature csv and 1 label csv, keeping their original filenames) in this repository folder
 4. Place the hold-out feature file (1 csv file, named test_features.csv) and label file (1 csv file, named test_labels.csv) in this repository folder.
 Hold-out csv files should have identical columns as the ones provided for the challenge.